Search

 In ENGL 443, English Renaissance, we will focus on the poetry and prose of the 16th and 17th centuries, with attention to popular literature, controversy literature, verse fashions, and prose fictions.
 There will be units on jest literature, fictions of the craft classes, stories of martyrs and religious controversy, utopias and romances, sonnets and satires.
 The authors might include Sir Thomas More and his daughter Margaret Roper; sonneteers such as Sir Thomas Wyatt, Ann Lock, Sir Philip Sidney, Shakespeare, and Mary Wroth; prose by writers such as Francis Bacon and Margaret Cavendish; early fiction writers such as Thomas Deloney, and anonymous authors who were part of the antifeminist controversy in the 17th century.
 Students will be expected to contribute to class discussion.
 Assignments include in-class work, Canvas forum posts, short quizzes, and two papers.

-Medieval through Sixteenth Century and Sixteenth Century through Eighteenth Century Time Periods
+Medieval through Sixteenth Century or Sixteenth Century through Eighteenth Century Time Period

 Literary and Cultural Studies Concentration